Cale/open-hamclock-backend/PROJECT_STATUS.md

 Each supporting file type has a data generation script.
 These scripts operate on a schedule that is defined in a [crontab](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/crontab).
 The crontab has been specifically tuned to match as close as possible the original ClearSkyInstitute data generation times and be friendly to CPU/MEM on the host.

 ### Dynamic Text Files
+These are replaced dynamically in the background on the target host per the baselined [crontab](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/crontab).

 - [x] [Bz/Bz.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/bz_simple.py)
 - [x] [aurora/aurora.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/gen_aurora.sh)
 - [x] [xray/xray.txt](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/xray_simple.py)